VictoriaMetrics/victorialogs-datasource/src/README.md

 ## Installation

 For detailed instructions on how to install the plugin on Grafana Cloud or locally, please checkout the [Plugin installation docs](https://grafana.com/docs/grafana/latest/plugins/installation/).
+For installation options in Docker or Kubernetes refer to [these docs](https://github.com/VictoriaMetrics/victorialogs-datasource?tab=readme-ov-file#installation).

 ### Manual configuration via UI